andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 <h4 class="article-subheader">We Just Landed!!!"</h4>
-8 hours before Jill's unfortunate water closet mixup the 4.5 ft diameter wheels of the Boeing 787 Dreamliner carrying the passengers of Norse Atlantic flight N02 touched down at Oslo Gardermoen Airport.
+8 hours ago the 4.5 ft diameter wheels of a Boeing 787 Dreamliner carrying the passengers of Norse Atlantic flight N02 touched down at Oslo Gardermoen Airport.

 <div class="sms">